How to Recover Deleted Tesla Dashcam Footage Using a Mac

 Method 4: Retrieve Your Videos From Tesla

 The likelihood of this method working is a bit of a stretch, and there’s no official way to get your actual dashcam footage from Tesla.
 However, you may be able to acquire your Cabin camera data and Autopilot camera recordings.
+The Cabin camera records activity inside your car, while the Autopilot camera takes footage of the road in relation to your Tesla’s neural network (so the latter is closer to what you’re looking for).

 For reference, this is what Autopilot footage looks like.